abacusmodeling/ABACUS-orbitals/README.md

 ### SIAB PARAMETERS
 In this section, user should define the parameters of SIAB.
 The parameters are listed below:
-* `optimizer`: the optimizer to use, can be `pytorch.SWAT`, `SimulatedAnnealing`, and optimizers from `scipy.optimize`.
-THIS PARAMETER IS REQUIRED.
+* `optimizer`: the optimizer to use, can be `pytorch.SWAT` or `bfgs`, THIS PARAMETER IS REQUIRED. *For devleopement use, it can be set as `none`, then the optmization on orbitals will be skipped, the output orbitals are jY basis, which will be significantly large compared with conventional ABACUS NAO.*
 * `spill_coefs`: the coefficients of 0 and 1 order derivatives of wavefunction to include in Spillage, e.g. `0.5 0.5`.
 THIS PARAMETER IS REQUIRED.
 * `spill_guess`: the initial guess of Spillage, can be `random`, `identity` or `atomic`.
 For `atomic`, an additional ABACUS calculation will run to calculate reference wavefunction of isolated atom.
-THIS PARAMETER IS OPTIONAL and default to be `random`.
+THIS PARAMETER IS OPTIONAL.
 * `max_steps`: the maximum optimization on Spillage function to perform.
+For `optimizer` as `pytorch.SWAT`, a large number is always suggested, for `bfgs`, optimization will stop if convergence or `max_steps` is reached.
 THIS PARAMETER IS REQUIRED.
 * `nthreads_rcut`: the number of threads to use for optimizing orbital for each rcut, if not set, will run SIAB in serial.
+This can significantly reduce the time cost when `optimizer` set as `pytorch.SWAT`.
 THIS PARAMETER IS OPTIONAL.

 ### REFERENCE SYSTEMS
 In this section, user should define the reference systems.
 Reference systems' wavefunctions are training set of numerical atomic orbitals, therefore the quailities of numerical atomic orbitals are determined by the specifications of reference systems and learning configurations.
 The parameters are listed below: